nterreri/thesis/report/appendix.md

 The implementation produced by this project does not make use of sequence classification.
 There are two reasons for this.
-The first is that, as may have become evident through the preceeding section, the problem is complex enough to warrant exploration in a separate dissertation.
+The first is that, as may have become evident through the preceding section, the problem is complex enough to warrant exploration in a separate dissertation.
 And given the focus of the current project, to dedicate more resources to this topic would require neglecting other, perhaps more important aspects of the problem to be solved.